adityajv2310/responsivedesign/README.md

 ## RESULT:
-Thus a website is designed for the chip manufacturing company and is hosted in the URL http://adityajv.student.saveetha.in:8000/productsresponsive.
+Thus a website is designed for the newgen gift products in NewGen Collections and is hosted in the URL http://adityajv.student.saveetha.in:8000/productsresponsive.
 GitHub Repo URL is https://github.com/adityajv2310/responsivedesign.